STEM vs. STEAM: What's the Difference

 • STEM education is introduced in middle school.
 Experts argue that it's too late to make an impact.
 They believe that STEM should start in elementary school so that students become curious and passionate about studying from an early age.

-How to Make STEM Interesting for Students
+How to make STEM interesting for students

 The crucial thing to make learners like STEM is to make them curious.
 Students should be taught to explore, question, and play.
 Teachers should find the topics that interest learners the most.
 When students are engaged and passionate to explore, they'll be more willing to learn.